Call Now!

 • What do you remember about the accident?

-After we talk to you and review the details of your crash, we can explain whether you may be eligible to seek compensation through an insurance claim, or in rare cases, a personal injury lawsuit.
+After we talk to you and review the details of your car crash, we can explain whether you may be eligible to seek compensation through an insurance claim, or in rare cases, a personal injury lawsuit.

 We are here to answer your questions about the legal process.

-What is My Claim Worth?
+What is My Car Accident Claim Worth?

 This is a complex issue to consider because of all the factors that can come into play.
-We not only need to consider the potential cost of your medical bills, both now and in the future, but also the value of wages lost from missed time at work and the cost to repair your vehicle.
+We not only need to consider the potential cost of your medical bills, both now and in the future, but also the value of lost wages or income from missed time at work and the cost to repair your vehicle.
 Generally, a claim may have increased value with a more severe injury because the damages will also be more extensive.

 Our Grand Rapids car accident lawyers may also be able to pursue compensation for physical pain and emotional suffering as well.

-Call (800) 762-8623 for a free consultation.
+Call 989-254-6113 for a free consultation.

 Many accident victims do not know all the steps involved in pursuing a car accident claim.
 They also do not know how to build a strong case or calculate the full value of their damages.
 These are just a few of the reasons why hiring an experienced attorney may be very important after a serious car crash.